ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 it.
 In particular, if the task ID is not known, then it MUST abort the handshake with "unrecognizedTask".

-> reason for aborting: if leader ignores it, then there is no way to ensure
-> clients that the extension is used and task parameters are respected in
-> aggregators

 If aggregator supports `task-prov` extension, it should proceed to
 {{provisioning-a-task}}.
 If task provision failed, leader MUST alert the client